christosgkoros/christosgkoros/content/posts/2023/10/27/7-steps-to-review-an-api-design.md

 ## Check the Paths

 Go through each “path” and its name and verify it fits the design.
+Naming things can be tricky, but thinking of how the end-user will perceive the name can help.

-*Input: Internet Research, Experience, Context*
+*Input: Research, Context*

 ## Check the Behaviors